mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

-The Kontrol S3 is a USB class compliant audio and :term:`HID` device, so it is compatible with Mixxx without any proprietary drivers on GNU/Linux and Mac OS X. On Windows, it is recommended to install the `driver from Native
+The Kontrol S3 is a USB class compliant audio and :term:`HID` device, so it is compatible with Mixxx without any proprietary drivers on GNU/Linux and macOS.
+On Windows, it is recommended to install the `driver from Native
 Instruments <https://www.native-instruments.com/en/support/downloads/drivers-other-files/#traktorkontrols3>`__
 and select the ASIO :ref:`sound API <preferences-sound-api>` in the :ref:`Sound Hardware section of Mixxx's Preferences <preferences-sound-hardware>`.